bashlk/staticman-netlify-function/README.md

 Netlify should now automatically detect and deploy the function.
 Now to configure staticman.

-Staticman needs a [Github token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) with repo permissions and a RSA private key (On Mac this can be generated with `ssh-keygen -t rsa -m pem`) As documented [here](https://staticman.net/docs/api), this should be set under GITHUB_TOKEN and RSA_PRIVATE_KEY in [Settings > Build & deploy > Environment > Environment variables](https://docs.netlify.com/configure-builds/environment-variables/)
+Staticman needs a [Github token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) with repo permissions and a RSA private key (On Mac this can be generated with `ssh-keygen -t rsa -m pem`) As documented [here](https://staticman.net/docs/api), this should be set under GITHUB_TOKEN and RSA_PRIVATE_KEY in Settings > Build & deploy > Environment > Environment variables ([Environment variables in netlify](https://docs.netlify.com/configure-builds/environment-variables/))

 Now you can continue past Step 2 in the [guide](https://staticman.net/docs/index.html) and instead of calling `https://api.staticman.net/v2/entry/{GITHUB USERNAME}/{GITHUB REPOSITORY}/{BRANCH}/{PROPERTY}` in the examples, call `https://{YOUR SITE}/.netlify/functions/staticman/{GITHUB USERNAME}/{GITHUB REPOSITORY}/{BRANCH}/{PROPERTY}`